Delete search term

 Institute of Midwifery and Reproductive Health

-Jessica Pehlke-Milde, Head of the Institute of Midwifery and Reproductive Health
+Prof. Dr. Jessica Pehlke-Milde and Prof. Dr. Joyce K. Edmonds, Co-Heads of the Institute of Midwifery and Reproductive Health

-The Institute of Midwifery and Reproductive Health offers an internationally recognised, scientifically sound and practice-oriented bachelor degree programme as well as a postgraduate master degree programme.
+The Institute of Midwifery and Reproductive Health offers an internationally recognised, scientifically sound and practice-oriented bachelor's degree programme in Midwifery as well as a postgraduate master's degree programme in Midwifery.

 Midwives offer a comprehensive array of healthcare services to women and their families during pregnancy, managing childbirth and providing care for the mother and the newborn during the postpartum period and breastfeeding.
 In doing so, they work in a spirit of partnership and empathy with the women and their families.